 Mpumalanga Day Tours

-Prices based on minimum of 2 participants per Tour.
-Single rates available for solo travellers on request.
+Prices based on minimum of 2-4 per Tour.
+Single rates available on request.
 T's and C's apply.

 Highlights: Full day Kruger Safari into the world famous Kruger National park in a specially modified Open Safari Vehicle in the company of a qualified Field Guide to search for Africas elusive "Big 5".